Disney cuts streaming losses, resurgent parks boost results | Sports-Games

 Disney cuts streaming losses, resurgent parks boost results

-Walt Disney Co reduced streaming losses by $400 million from the prior quarter but also shed subscribers, the company reported on Wednesday as earnings landed in line with Wall Street expectations.
-Shares of Disney fell 2.4% to $98.75 in after-hours trading.
-A price increase and reduced marketing expenses helped improve the performance of the streaming unit, which ended the January-through-March quarter with an operating loss of $659 million.

-Walt Disney Co reduced streaming losses by $400 million from the prior quarter but also shed subscribers, the company reported on Wednesday as earnings landed in line with Wall Street expectations.
-Shares of Disney fell 2.4% to $98.75 in after-hours trading.
+Walt Disney Co reduced losses in its streaming media unit by more than $400 million from the prior quarter, the company said on Wednesday as it reported earnings in line with Wall Street expectations.
+Shares of Disney fell 2.6% to $98.45 in after-hours trading.

 A price increase and reduced marketing expenses helped improve the performance of the streaming unit, which ended the January-through-March quarter with an operating loss of $659 million.
 In the prior quarter, the division lost $1.1 billion.
 Overall, diluted earnings per share came in at 93 cents, meeting the consensus forecast of analysts polled by Refinitiv.
 Revenue hit $21.82 billion, slightly above analyst projections of $21.79 billion.